 This is a collection of applications that I developed within the last 5 years (summer of 2010 until now).
 I used C#, Java, ASP.NET, HLSL, HTML, SQL (for MS SQL Server 2008/2012 and MySQL), and have designed and utilized a custom scripting mechanism for map and character data.

-An Authoritative Server-Step Implementation of Potentially Scalable Network Architecture Using the Cloud This is a well-received Master's of Science project.
-Through the course of roughly six months, I spent all of my time researching, designing, coding and testing a network solution for a potentially scalable multiplayer online game.
+An Authoritative Server-Step Implementation of Potentially Scalable Network Architecture Using the Cloud This was a very well received Master's of Science project developed using C# .NET 3.5 and XNA 4.0.
+Through the course of roughly six months, I spent all of my time researching, designing, coding and testing a network solution for this potentially scalable multiplayer online game.
 The game is very simple: users can log in, select an avatar/sprite and enter the game.
 Once the user is in-game, they can move the 2D avatar around the 2D environment, and chat in an interactive manner, among other users.
 Presenting this project as a portfolio item will take some time.
 More.

 Penetration Testing also known as white hat hacking.
 Essentially, firms will hire penetration testers to break into their network.
 This is a service necessary for organizations that use complex network architecture, and have confidential data that needs to maintain its integrity and privacy.
 When a penetration test is performed a contract is used to restrict/control the effects of breaking into the network; to be precise, the firm will want to be able to continue to utilize the network.
 A penetration test usually involves recon, scanning for vulnerabilities, exploiting a vulnerability, and even maintaining access.
 It also involved some technical report writing (executive and comprehensive).
 It can involve social engineering tactics, for example, dropping a malicious flashdrive in the parking lot and hoping an unsuspecting employee plugs it into a networked machine.
 It can involve digging through the trash, password cracking, pivoting from vulernable server to vulernable server from outside services, and so much more.
 The following is a video that goes through the very basics of penetration testing, using a WIndows XP virtual machine, Kali Linux virtual machine, two convenient scanning applications (Nessus and NMap), and a pre-scripted payload delivery feature of Metasploit (a robust network analysis/forensic tool).
 To view the video go to: https://www.youtube.com/watch?v=3S-AhM1ZhyI.